Pakistani teen, Colombia president among Nobel prize nominees

 Colombian President Juan Manuel Santos was certain to be on the list for his efforts to end half a century of conflict with the FARC guerrillas, alongside Myanmar's Thein Sein, who has led a transition from decades of dictatorship, people familiar with the committee's deliberations said.

-Former President Bill Clinton was once again a possible candidate for his charitable work.
+Former U.S. President Bill Clinton was once again a possible candidate for his charitable work.

 However, Russian punk rock band Pussy Riot, which gained international notoriety when three of its members were jailed for performing a "punk prayer" against President Vladimir Putin in a Moscow cathedral, were not seen as likely winners.